 Now after four years of constant moving from continent to continent with my entire life neatly (by my standards) packed in two suitcases and one small backpack, I have attained enough experience (some of which is truly physically and mentally painful) to present the ultimate packing list to study abroad in the UK.

-It is common knowledge that Britain spends most of its time in miserable weather.
-The weather is also extremely capricious.
+It is common knowledge that British weather is capricious.
 You can experience sun, hail and snow on the same day.
 British weather is great for starting a conversation, not for packing.
 If you are coming to Britain in autumn, prepare for some massive fluctuations in temperature.
 The key here is to bring clothes that you can layer.
-Multiple layered thin clothing pieces provide much more warmth than a chunky coat.
+Multiple layered thin pieces provide much more warmth than a chunky coat.
 Here is my list of essentials:

-● Tights and leggings: fashion staples here if you are a girl.
+- Tights and leggings are fashion staples here if you are a girl.

-● Underwear + socks: two weeks’ worth of underwear to save you from doing laundry every 3 days.
+- Underwear and socks - two weeks’ worth of underwear to save you from doing laundry every three days.

-● Jeans/Shorts/Skirts: whatever you fancy, but keep in mind that Britain is anything but a tropical, sun-filled holiday destination, although it can still be sunny and warm.
+- Jeans/shorts/skirts - whatever you fancy, but keep in mind that Britain is not a tropical destination, although it can still be sunny and warm.